hgfe/DCSSR/README.md

 ### Prepare test data

 Download the [da Vinci Dataset](https://drive.google.com/drive/folders/1ov7tX916DrPRqrsaaKInR-jLtQHgVPAe?usp=sharing) and put the testset (such as Davinci_fold1_test) into `data/test/`.

+### Pretrained models

+An example of pretrained model has been uploaded to this repo in `model/x2/'.
+All the pretrained models are provided [here](https://drive.google.com/drive/folders/1ov7tX916DrPRqrsaaKInR-jLtQHgVPAe?usp=sharing).

 ### Test